-You know what?
+You know what though?
 These are the types of experiences that make amazing stories and stick in your memory.
 So my advice to you is to try to work towards finding the positive in each situation you are in.

 For instance, we found out that a simple bike tire pump and a lot of arm power can fill a spare tire!

-We drive a minivan separate than our motorhome for a few reasons.
-One reason was simply because the Class C RV that we purchased cannot safely tow the weight of our minivan and we didn’t want to buy a different vehicle.
+We drive a minivan separate then our motorhome.
+One reason was simply because the Class C-RV that we purchased cannot safely tow the weight of our minivan and we didn’t want to buy a different vehicle.

 Well, it worked out great for us this way because then the kids are all buckled safely in their car seats in the van while my husband drives the motorhome.

 We have tried our best to be sure that everything is secure in the RV before we travel.
-Yet there have been a few times that things start flying around, and those are the times that I’m grateful we do not have our kids riding as passengers at our kitchen table.
+Yet there have been a few times that things start flying around, and those are the times that I’m grateful we do not have our kids riding as passengers at our kitchen table in the Motorhome.

 Try to purchase an RV with this in mind.
-If your child needs a little ‘alone’ time on a rainy day, where can they go?
+If your children need a little ‘alone’ time on a rainy day, where can they go?
 Do they have a bunk bed, bunk room, or a corner of the RV that they can just be by themselves?

-Living in a motorhome full time has taught us that we all need a break from each other at times.
-Each of our kids have their own space that they can go read a book, rest if they are sick, or just listen to music on their iPads.
-It's works out really well.
+Living in a motorhome full time for over 1 year has taught our family that we all need a break from each other at times.
+Each of our kids have their own space where they can go read a book, rest if they are sick, or just listen to music on their iPads.
+It works out really well.

-Each of our kids have their own backpack and a smaller plastic bin at the foot or side of their bed that they keep their toys in.
+Each of our kids have their own backpack and a smaller plastic bin at the foot or side of their bed that they keep their RV toys in.
 It works well because they can then move them when they want, but the toys have a home too!
-This helps us keep the RV clean and organized.
+This helps our family keep the RV clean and organized.